 Before we pass your manuscript to our team, we would like you to go through a self-editing process.
 This is where you reacquaint yourself with your manuscript.
 Primarily, to correct mistakes you didn’t catch while writing.
 Thankfully, the appraisal process means you have had a break from the manuscript.
 So, revisiting it with fresh eyes will be a healthy exercise.
 You might find a few typos or you may rewrite sections.
 It’s up to you but we do recommend this to ensure efficiency once in the process.

 We now begin the editing process.
 Our trained and qualified book editors begin to make your manuscript the best it can be.
 You may be thinking that your book is great already, but here’s the reality.
 You’ve spent so long with your book that you’re too close to it.
 Your future readers, however, are not.
 Professional book editing ensures your words portray the message as intended.
 To achieve that, we need a team of experts to dig deeper into the manuscript.
+It is worth noting that ALL the editors that are working on your manuscript work together and are in one location.
+We do not outsource overseas.

 The Book Editing Process

 Ocean Reeve Publishing has a comprehensive process in the book editing stage.
 We tend to follow a similar system that traditional book publishers put in place.
 We feel many self-publishing companies do not spend enough focus on editing.
+Therefore as an Assisted Independent Publisher, we want to ensure that our focus to produce award-winning publications starts at the beginning – with an editorial process that works.

 1. Structural Editing